-The results of the EYE-TA will be shared with parents/guardians at the first parent-teacher conference during the week of November 20, 2023.
+The results of the EYE-TA will be shared with parents/guardians in November.
 A written progress report is not required in the fall for children enrolled in Kindergarten.
-Parents/guardians of Kindergarten children will receive two written progress reports to document learning.
+Parents/guardians of Kindergarten children will receive two written progress reports in March and June to document learning.